All About Online Therapy

 It's easy!
 The morning of our session you will receive a link to click, which will connect you with me on my HIPAA compliant platform.

-Below, I answer some commonly asked questions and provide more information about about the process, but feel free to contact me to learn more!
+Below, I answer some commonly asked questions and provide more information about about the process, feel free to contact me to learn more!

 “Hello from my telehealth office, I look forward to connecting with you here.” – Stephanie